Foster Care Lessons

 With our previous foster children there was already a transition home by this point, we just started home visits, so that is a step in the direction of reunification, but the agency does not feel confident in returning the boys…yet.
 Too many factors, that I cannot get into.

 As I reflect on these past 4 months, emotions overwhelm me.
 I have been real and honest with the fact that this has been our hardest placement yet.
 Somedays, I feel like I don’t want them here anymore.
 The turmoil, and frustration these boys have caused our family has been great.
 We have had many difficult days, where my patience is maxed, and I just want to cry (and do).

-You see, the thing is I refuse to raise asshole children, even if they are only mine to raise for a while.
+You see, the thing is I refuse to raise rude children, even if they are only mine to raise for a while.
 I expect children to be kind, gentle, get along and be respectful to others as well as property.
-I of course understand there will be good and bad days, and there is always teachable moments, but I refuse to be walked all over, and to feel out of control in my own home.
+I, of course, understand there will be good and bad days, and there are always teachable moments, but I refuse to be walked all over and to feel out of control in my own home.

 The good ones are when you go in for midnight check ins.
 When instead of hearing screams, and looks of terror on their faces in the nightmares they are having, you see sweet little smiles, cuddled up with stuffed animals, and even wakeful comments like “mommy I need a kiss and a hug to go back to sleep”.